djinusha/pali-ai-translator/README.md

 * **AI Engine:** Google Gemini 1.5 Flash

 ---
-*Created with ❤️ for the Dhamma community by Jinusha Dissanayaka.*
+*created for the Dhamma community by Jinusha Dissanayaka.*